 - Articles provide a venue for exchanging ideas and resources valuable to the chemical education community.
 Topics relevant to teaching and learning chemistry at the precollege and introductory college levels are welcome.
-Minimum of four paragraphs.
 Include references for information used.
 Peer reviewed.

 - Blogs provide an opportunity for sharing less formal ideas, suggestions and concerns.
 Blog posts are mediated, but not peer reviewed.
+If the blog describes a demonstration, instructor notes and descriptions of hazards should be included.
 Generally at least a minimum of three paragraphs are required to develop an idea.

-- Laboratory Experiments that have been used with students to investigate chemical phenomena as well as to develop skills with laboratory techniques, equipment, or instrumentation.
+- Activities include laboratory experiences, computer-based exercises, and manipulative exercises.
+Notes for instructors and descriptions of hazards should be included in order to allow educators to readily adapt them to their teaching objectives and local conditions.
 Peer reviewed.
-Notes for instructors and descriptions of hazards should be included in order to allow educators to readily adapt the labs to their teaching objectives and local conditions.

 - Conceptual and Data Based Assessment Questions to assess conceptual understanding and skills along with basic content.

 - Events of interest to chemical educators at the international, national, state or local level, including webinars, meetings, workshops, conferences, etc.